The Gentleman and the Spy: Ormond Yard #1

 I'm a huge fan of British historical gay romance, like that written by K.J.
-Charles and Cat Sebastian, among others.
-So a year or more ago I decided to try my hand at one.
-Though many of those are earlier, I wanted to focus on the Victorian era—specifically December, 1877.
+Charles, Merry Farmer, and Cat Sebastian, among others.
+When I decided to try my hand at one, I wanted to focus on the Victorian era—specifically December, 1872.
 I can’t say exactly why.
 But I read a lot of Victorian literature in college and graduate school, so I felt familiar with the era.

-I began with Lord Magnus Dawson, the third son of a duke.
+Lord Magnus Dawson is the third son of a duke.
 His oldest brother will inherit, while the second son has been set up with a tea plantation in in Ceylon.
 Magnus’s father bought him a military commission, but when the Duke became ill, Magnus sold his commission to look after his dying dad.
 The book begins with the Duke’s death, and Magnus realizing he will soon be cut off and needs to find a way to make a living.

 One of the ways a young man could succeed back then was by education, and Toby Marsh’s father, a wealthy manufacturer, sends him to King’s College and then to Cambridge.
 Unfortunately, the senior Marsh dies before Toby can finish his degree, and he’s forced to serve as a valet slash tutor to his wealthy dissolute roommate.
 When the book opens, he’s struggling to make a living as a freelance tutor in Cambridge.
 Then an unusual summons arrives, which will put him in close quarters with Magnus.

 Love blossoms between them—but can it survive against the stigmas of the Victorian era?
 One of my beta readers wrote, “I was completely taken with Magnus and Toby and their personal back stories.”
 I hope you will be, too!

 The Lord and the Frenchman: Ormond Yard #2

 Two wounded men discover true love and a found family in Victorian England